Think

 Those with curls, thick and course hair, or humidity-sensitive strands aren't quite that low maintenance.
 It can take an army of heat styling and taming products to look effortless.

-Paloma Rose Garcia is passionate about working with the natural texture of her clients' hair to create lived in styles, and educate them in how to achieve hair that they can 'wash and wear'.
+Both Paloma and Sarah are passionate about working with the natural texture of their clients' hair to create lived in styles, and educate them in how to achieve hair that they can 'wash and wear'.

 The secret?
 Approach your hair care like you do your skincare regime.
 It takes care and consistency, Paloma says.

-Here, Paloma shares her wisdom on downing the tools and embracing your natural hair.
+Here, Sarah and Paloma share their wisdom on downing the tools and embracing your natural hair.

-"I’ve been hairdressing for nearly 20 years now and I’ve found myself more and more attracted to seeing my guests with their hair in its natural form.
+"I’ve been hairdressing for nearly 20 years now and I’ve found myself more and more attracted to seeing my customers with their hair in its natural form.

-Many of my guests, particularly females, get stuck in this really awful vicious cycle of over styling their hair because they feel it doesn’t sit well naturally.
+Many of my clients, particularly females, get stuck in this really awful vicious cycle of over styling their hair because they feel it doesn’t sit well naturally.

 Personally, my eye gravitates towards women with natural looking hair.
 I think it’s so beautiful, ageless and timeless.
 A true test of an incredible haircut is the ability to wash and wear your hair.